TFSA

 This is best illustrated by a simplified example.
 Assume an investor has accumulated R1.8 million (as suggested by Jaco’s article)1 in his TFSA over the preceding 20 years and R7.5 million in his pension fund, which he then converts entirely into a living annuity.
 He requires an annual income of R350 000 and his only source of income is his TFSA and living annuity.

-Below are two simple scenarios based on the 2022 income tax tables (and ignoring the tax rebates):
+Below are two simple scenarios based on the 2026 tax year’s income tax tables (ignoring the tax rebates and assuming no other taxable income):

-2. In year 1 he takes the minimum 2.5% from his living annuity (R187 500) and the remainder from his TFSA (R162 500).
-He will only pay income tax of R29 250 and receive an after-tax income of R320 750, i.e. a tax saving of almost R45 064 in year one and which, depending on the changing tax tables, is likely to escalate each year for so long as there is value in the TFSA.
+2 In year 1, the investor takes the minimum 2.5% from his living annuity (R187 500) and the remainder from his TFSA (R162 500).
+He will only pay income tax of R33 750 and receive an after-tax income of R316 250, i.e. a tax saving of R38 282 in year 1 and which, depending on the changing tax tables, is likely to escalate each year for so long as there is value in the TFSA.
+His marginal tax rate will be 18%.

 Maximise the compounding growth of your retirement capital